syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 * [Zoom](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): Zoom-out animation will be applied when the PopupView opens and zoom-in animation will be applied when the PopupView closes.
 This is the default AnimationMode.
 * [Fade](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): Fade-out animation will be applied when the PopupView opens and fade-in animation will be applied when the PopupView closes.
 * [SlideOnLeft](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): PopupView will be animated from left-to-right when it opens and from right-to-left when the PopupView closes.
-* `SlideOnRight`: PopupView will be animated from right-to-left when it opens and from left-to-right when the PopupView closes.
+* [SlideOnRight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): PopupView will be animated from right-to-left when it opens and from left-to-right when the PopupView closes.
 * [SlideOnTop](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): PopupView will be animated from top-to-bottom when it opens and from bottom-to-top when the PopupView closes.
-* `SlideOnBottom`: PopupView will be animated from bottom-to-top when it opens and from top-to-bottom when the PopupView closes
+* [SlideOnBottom](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): PopupView will be animated from bottom-to-top when it opens and from top-to-bottom when the PopupView closes
 * [None](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AnimationMode.html): Animations will not be applied.

 More information for pop-up animations is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-animations).